 Sol Duc Hot Springs Resort Campground Overview

-Campers will have access to the Mineral Hot Springs & Pool.
 For up to date pool schedule information, please visit our website here.
-Re servations are made on a first come, first serve basis and can only be made in person.
-Availability is limited.
-Pool access fees are $15 for adults, $12 for children ages 4-12 and $12 for seniors over 62 years old per session.
-Towel rentals are $4.
+Pool access fees are $18 for adults, $12 for children ages 4-12 and $12 for seniors over 62 years old per session.
+Towel rentals are $5.
 You may bring your own towel.
 Lockers are available, but locks are not provided.

-Campers will also have access to The Springs Restaurant.
 The Springs Restaurant is currently only serving take out.
-Ordering hours are 7:30 AM - 10:00 AM for breakfast and 5:00 PM - 7:30 PM for dinner.
+Ordering hours are 7:30 AM - 10:00 AM for breakfast and 12:00 PM - 8:00 PM for lunch and dinner.

 Sol Duc Campground is now open.